 - Public funding is available for abortion only in cases of life endangerment, rape or incest.

-- An abortion may be performed at 20 or more weeks postfertilization (22 weeks after the woman’s last menstrual period) only if the woman’s life is endangered, rape, incest or if her physical health is severely compromised.
+- An abortion may be performed at 20 or more weeks postfertilization (22 weeks after the last menstrual period) only cases of life endangerment, rape, incest or severely compromised physical health.
 This law is based on the assertion, which is inconsistent with scientific evidence and has been rejected by the medical community, that a fetus can feel pain at that point in pregnancy.

 - The state prohibits abortions performed for the purpose of sex selection.

 - The state requires abortion clinics to meet unnecessary and burdensome standards related to their physical plant, equipment and staffing.

 1. Jones RK, Witwer E and Jerman J, Abortion Incidence and Service Availability in the United States, 2017, New York: Guttmacher Institute, 2019.